FlowFX/flowfx.de/pages/about.md

 <img src="/images/flowfx-2019.jpg" alt="Florian Posdziech headshot" style="width:100%;max-width:250px">

 My name is Florian Posdziech.
-I'm a trained physicist, amateur musician, podcaster, and am currently working as a backend developer for [ioki](https://ioki.com/) in Frankfurt, Germany.
+I'm a trained physicist, amateur musician, recreational podcaster, and am currently working as a backend developer for [ioki](https://ioki.com/) in Frankfurt, Germany.

 I like reggae music, baseball, fish tacos and beer.
 I've lived, studied and worked in the USA, Norway and Mexico.
 Maybe it shows.

 Check my [Now page](link://slug/now) to see what I'm up to at the moment.

+Recruiters, please check [my resume](link://slug/resume) before contacting me.

 ---